How Does Owning a Dog Benefit Men?

 Dog Ownership Benefits Dads

 The American Kennel Club’s 21st Century Dog Owners Study found that 72 percent of dads think dog ownership is good for their health, which has been backed up by numerous studies.
-In 2002, researchers at the State University of New York at Buffalo determined that spending time with a pet was associated with lower stress responses than a human.
-A 2006 study by Saint Louis University researchers found that nursing-home residents felt less lonely after being visited by a dog than they did after spending time with people.
+Researchers at the State University of New York at Buffalo determined that spending time with a pet was associated with lower stress responses than a human.
+A study by Saint Louis University researchers found that nursing-home residents felt less lonely after being visited by a dog than they did after spending time with people.

 Dogs Help Men in Human Relationships